• 4.5/5 out of 209+ reviews.

 4. A cool and dark bedroom

 Keeping bedrooms cool by setting the temperature between 15 and 18 degrees helps our brains signal when it's time to sleep.
 Warm temperatures act as stimulants that keep us awake, which is why a cooler bedroom is recommended.
 Additionally, curtains should be closed so no outside light enters the room that disrupts melatonin production.
-In general, keeping the bedroom dark and cool will improve the quality of your night's rest!
+In general, keeping the bedroom dark and cool will improve the quality of sleep!

 5. Use a weighted blanket to relax

-Insomnia in the elderly is common, but there are ways to address this problem, such as regular exercise, avoiding stimulants right before bedtime, establishing routines around nighttime activities, and ensuring bedrooms remain dark and cool during sleep.
+Insomnia in the elderly is common, but there are ways to address this problem, such as regular exercise, avoiding stimulants just before bedtime, establishing routines around nighttime activities, and ensuring bedrooms remain dark and cool during sleep.
 Additionally, a weighted blanket can help to relax, fall asleep more easily, and wake up refreshed.
 By following these tips, seniors struggling with sleepless nights will hopefully find relief soon.

 €10,- discount?